mrets/Help/generation_upload_data.md

 Before uploading, you need to confirm you have permissions to upload Generation.
 Please follow these steps.

 1. Click on your name in the upper-right corner of the system.
-THen, click Organization Info.
+Then, click Organization Info.

 ![](github.com/mrets/photos/blob/master/add_update_billing_info1.gif?raw=true)